-Computer-Aided Design (CAD) is a crucial tool in urban modeling as it enables the creation of highly accurate and detailed visualizations.
-CAD facilitates the creation of 3D models of urban layouts, encompassing buildings, infrastructure, green spaces, and public facilities.
-With CAD, designers can create scale-accurate representations, integrate spatial data, and make modifications efficiently.
+Computer-Aided Design (CAD) is software used to create precise 2D and 3D drawings.
+In urban modeling, CAD facilitates the creation of 3D models of urban layouts, encompassing buildings, infrastructure, green spaces, and public facilities.
+With CAD, designers create precise scale models, incorporate spatial data, and revise designs efficiently.
 The result is a more realistic and informative urban model, supporting decision-making and a deeper understanding of urban plans.

 Source: City Vision